ys218279/ys-sperrins-etl/README.md

   - **Step Machine with JSON Payloads**: Orchestrates the workflow.
   - **Lambda Functions & Layers**:
     - One Python application ingests all tables from the `totesys` database.
-    - Another application remodels some data into a predefined schema and stores it in the "processed" S3 bucket in Parquet format.
+    - Another Python application remodels the data into a predefined schema and stores it in the "processed" S3 bucket in Parquet format.
-    - A third application loads the transformed data into a data warehouse at defined intervals.
+    - A third Python application loads the transformed data into a data warehouse, with new and updated data reflected in the target database within 30 minutes.
 - **CloudWatch Monitoring & SNS Alerts**
   - Logs errors, tracks performance, and sends critical failure notifications via SNS.
 - **Secure Data Management**
   - **IAM Policies**: Implements the principle of least privilege.
   - **Secrets Manager**: Manages database credentials securely.
 - **Data Storage in S3**
-  - **Raw Data Bucket**: Stores ingested data in its original form.
+  - **Raw Data Bucket**: Stores ingested data in its original form, acts as a data lake.
   - **Processed Data Bucket**: Holds transformed data in an immutable, well-structured format.
 - **Code Quality & Security**
   - Python code is **PEP8 compliant**, thoroughly tested, and checked for security vulnerabilities using `pip-audit` and `bandit`.